friendly-bits/geoblocker-bash/DETAILS.md

 **The check-ip-in-registry.sh script** can be used to verify that a certain ip address belongs to a subnet found in regional registry's records for a given country.
 It is intended for manual use and is not called from other scripts.
 It does depend on the *fetch script, and on the *common script (they just need to be in the same directory), and in addition, it requires the grepcidr utility installed in your system.

+**The detect-local-subnets-AIO.sh script** is the latest addition to the suite.
+It is a side project which I developed for the suite but, contrary to all other scripts in the suite, it doesn't require Bash, is portable and should work on most Unix-like machines.
+This script is called by the -apply script when the suite is installed in whitelist mode.
+The reason for its existence is that in whitelist mode, all incoming connection are blocked, except what is explicitly allowed.
+Since this project doesn't aim to isolate your machine from your local network, but rather to block incoming connections from countries of your choosing, in whitelist mode it detects your local area networks and adds them to the firewall rules so they don't get blocked.